EPA vs. DHA: What's the Difference?

 While research is still ongoing, it’s clear that we need our omega-3s, but which ones do we need the most?

-Of the 11, ALA, EPA, and DHA are most essential.
-Because most western diets are abundant in ALA, it’s EPA and DHA you’ll find in a supplement.
+Of the 11, ALA, EPA, and DHA are usually considered the most important.
+Because most western diets are abundant in ALA, it’s EPA and DHA you’ll usually find in a fish oil supplement.

 What Is ALA?